West Ham fall to defeat against Manchester United as fans return

 Still West Ham pressed and when Bowen’s right-wing run had Henderson scampering from his goal on 65 minutes, there was little sign of the calamity that was to follow.

-For the United ‘keeper curled the ball down the touchline, where Fernandes collected and squared to Pogba, who curled a 20-yarder beyond the flying Fabiański and the Pole’s left-hand post.
+For the United ‘keeper curled the ball down the touchline, where Fernandes collected and squared to Pogba, who curled a 20-yarder beyond the flying Fabia?ski and the Pole’s left-hand post.

 It had certainly been a slick, albeit Route One, move but with Moyes furiously appealing that Henderson’s kick had strayed out of play a VAR check was carried out before the Frenchman’s equaliser was allowed to stand.